-DEQ requests that all PCN and information pertaining to any project which may result in a loss of more than 300 linear feet of stream which is proposed to be authorized under NWP 21, 29, 39, 40, 42, 43, 44, 51, or 52 be provided to the DEQ.
-Additionally, DEQ requests the opportunity to review and comment on these proposed actions following the time frames specified in the NWP General Condition 32.
-DEQ will expedite the review and notification process when practicable.
+The DEQ requests that all Pre-Construction Notifications (PCN) and information pertaining to any project, regardless of size, located within any designated Critical Resource Water which is proposed to be authorized under NWP 19, 20, 23, 27, 33, or 37 be provided to the DEQ.
+Additionally, the DEQ requests the opportunity to review and comment on these proposed actions following the time frames specified in the NWP General Condition 32.
+The DEQ will expedite the review and notification process when practicable.
 This request is not a condition of certification.

-Water Quality Certification for the proposed Nationwide Permits 3, 13, 18, 41, 45, 46, 53, C, D, and E is denied and require an individual water quality certification for all activities located within any Outstanding Resource Waters (ORW), High Quality Waters (HQW), Sensitive Public and Private Water Supplies (SWS), and Appendix B Waters as identified in WQS, OAC 785:45-5-25.
+Water Quality Certification for Nationwide Permits 3, 13, 18, 41, 45, 46, and 53 is denied for all activities located within any designated Critical Resource Water.